estelita24601/final-project-5001/goals.md

 * [ ] Option to only show tasks with a certain tag (either with filter button or separate tab or something else)

-* [ ] Option to only show tasks with multiple specific tags (ex only show tasks labelled financial and urgent)
+* [ ] Option to only show tasks with multiple specific tags (ex only show tasks labeled financial and urgent)

 * [ ] field for additional task details